swiss-territorial-data-lab/proj-roadsurf/README.md

 | Global  	    |               0.790     	            |     0.547    	|

-When using a f1-score giving the same importance to the two classes (artificial and natural), the final f1-score is 0.737 over the training, validation and test area and 0.557 over the other area. <br>
+When using a F1 score giving the same importance to the two classes (artificial and natural), the final F1 score is 0.737 over the training, validation and test area and 0.557 over the other area. <br>

 The detailed documentation can be found on [the technical website of the STDL](https://tech.stdl.ch/).